The Sanctuary’s primary aim is to provide opportunities for learning about indigenous flora and fauna through engaging with the community.

 Citizen science involves the collection of scientific data from the natural world by everyday people for use in on- ground management.
 Citizen science is often part of large scale collaborative projects with scientists, managers, students and the general public and is a fantastic way to involve the community in projects that affect them locally.

-La Trobe Wildlife Sanctuary currently have the following scheduled citizen science projects that you can get involved in.
+Nangak Tamboree Wildlife Sanctuary currently has the following citizen science projects scheduled which you can get involved in.

 We would like to be able to contribute specimens from our wetlands to this wonderful project.
 Become a citizen scientist today by collecting wetland bird feathers you find on the ground or in the water and help create the first ever Feather Map of Australia.

 Place the feathers in an envelope including the following information:

 - location of collection (Preferably can you please add your co-ordinate information i.e. GPS location, latitude and longitude, if available.
 These can be taken from smart phones or google maps)

 - a list of the birds you identified using the wetland

 - type of bird feather, if you know it.
 It's OK if you don't (Remember to keep each feather separate if you do and tag it).

 You can drop envelopes into the office after your visit in the Sanctuary